 A Career Downfall for Superstar Billy Graham

-Vince McMahon Jr. intended to give Superstar Billy Graham a big push within the WWF once Superstar returned in 1982.
-He also saw a big contrast between Graham and "The All American Boy" Bob Backlund.
+Vince McMahon Jr. intended to give Superstar a big push within the WWF once he returned in 1982.
+He also saw a big contrast between Superstar and "The All American Boy" Bob Backlund.

 "Backlund would have been black-and-white movies with no sound, and Superstar would be like the movies we see today, with Dolby sound and wraparound screens," McMahon would say.

 Graham added, "Backlund’s promos were monotone, and while he spoke about admirable values on his interviews, I know he wasn’t delivering what the fans wanted to hear."

 When Superstar left the WWWF, he practically vanished, and rumors of his death were not uncommon.